nusenu/OrNetStats/endtoend-correlation-groups.md

 ## If your relay is listed here
 Please configure [MyFamily](https://www.torproject.org/docs/tor-manual.html.en#MyFamily) in your torrc configuration files.
-This page should help you debugging your MyFamily configuration.
+This page should help you with debugging your MyFamily configuration.
 The number in the last column should equal to the number of relays you operate (for every relay).

 Once MyFamily is fixed the relays will automatically disappear from this page (within ~24 hours).
-If you need help with MyFamily configuration you can reach out to the [tor-relays mailing list](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-relays).
+If you need help with the MyFamily configuration you can reach out to the [tor-relays mailing list](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-relays).
 You can also use tools that handle MyFamily automatically (I maintain an ansible role - [relayor](https://medium.com/@nusenu/deploying-tor-relays-with-ansible-6612593fa34d))